Fighting Sex Offense Allegations in Ohio

 - 2907.38 – Permitting unlawful operation of viewing booths depicting sexual conduct

-- 2907.39 - Permitting juvenile on premises of adult entertainment establishment; use of false information to gain entry
+- 2907.39 – Permitting juveniles on premises of adult entertainment establishment; use of false information to gain entry

 - 2907.40 – Illegally operating a sexually oriented business

-At Patituce & Associates, we know that being accused of any sex offense can be overwhelming.
+At Patituce & Associates, LLC, we know that being accused of any sex-related crimes can be overwhelming.
 That is why our sex crimes lawyers in Cleveland are here to skillfully guide you through your case.
-We’ll be your champion and aggressive defender.
+Our criminal defense attorneys are prepared to be your champions and aggressive defenders.

 Ohio Sex Crimes Penalties

-In Ohio, sex offenses can range from misdemeanors to felonies, which depends on the nature of the offense.
+In Ohio, sex offenses can range from misdemeanors to felonies, depending on the nature of the offense.
 A conviction may result in a jail or prison sentence and fines.

-The following are the level and degrees of charges and potential penalties for sex crimes:
+The followings are the level and degrees of charges and potential penalties for sex crimes:

 - Up to 30 days in jail and/or